Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Electromagnetic field and potentials

 and from $\eqref{eq: campoEinfunzionedipotenzialevettoreepotenzialescalare}$ we have

 Accordingly, the gauge transformation that leaves the electromagnetic field unchanged between two reference systems is

-Since the rotor of the vector potential is fixed by the equation $\nabla \times \textbf{A} = \textbf{B}$, to uniquely fix the gauge, i.e., equivalently to define the vector potential, one must assign $\nabla \cdot \textbf{A}$.
-We observe in particular that the gauge transformation for the vector potential consists of the addition of the gradient of the gauge function, which is a longitudinal field, consequently the transverse component of the vector potential is unaffected by the gauge transformation.
+Since the rotor of the textbftor potential is fixed by the equation $\nabla \times \textbf{A} = \textbf{B}$, to uniquely fix the gauge, i.e., equivalently to define the textbftor potential, one must assign $\nabla \cdot \textbf{A}$.
+We observe in particular that the gauge transformation for the textbftor potential consists of the addition of the gradient of the gauge function, which is a longitudinal field, consequently the transverse component of the textbftor potential is unaffected by the gauge transformation.
 If we set $\nabla \cdot \textbf{A}=0$, we get Coulomb gauge.
-In this case, we have $\nabla \cdot \textbf{A}=\nabla \cdot \textbf{A}^{(L)}=0$, $\nabla \times \textbf{A}^{(L)}=\textbf{0}$, so the vector potential is a transverse field.
+In this case, we have $\nabla \cdot \textbf{A}=\nabla \cdot \textbf{A}^{(L)}=0$, $\nabla \times \textbf{A}^{(L)}=\textbf{0}$, so the textbftor potential is a transverse field.
 In Coulomb gauge, Maxwell's first equation becomes

 then